NoahBurkholder/wiki-noah/readme.md

     2. You'll get acknowledgement and thanks on the wiki!
 2. If you're not comfortable using [Git](git.md) yet, just send me plain text!
     1. Super easy.
-    2. I'll add you as an author!
+    2. I'll worry about adding you as an author, and any images and formatting!
 3. Make a pull request!
     1. You get full control of the markdown (.md) files!
     2. Your name will be etched into the commit history and Contributors section!
     3. You're an author now too!

+Thanks in advance, and I hope you'll join me in this little project.
 </details><br>

 ### My Favourite Topics